 The feminine divinity is a powerful entity.
 From mother nurturers to the destroyers, from knowledge to wealth, they encompass every aspect of the physical and spiritual realm.
-A part of such powerful entity is the Mahavidyas.
+A part of such a powerful entity is the Mahavidya.

 The ten Mahavidyas, or Wisdom Goddesses, represent distinct aspects of divinity intent on guiding the spiritual seeker toward liberation.
 For the devotionally minded seeker, these forms can be approached in a spirit of reverence, love, and increasing intimacy.
 For a knowledge-oriented seeker, these same forms can represent various states of inner awakening along the path to enlightenment.

 A Dasa Mahavidya is one of 10 wisdom goddesses in Hinduism.
 The term comes from the Sanskrit, Dasa, meaning “ten,” maha, meaning “great” and Vidya, meaning “knowledge.”
 Each Mahavidya is a form of the Divine Mother.
 In Hindu religious scripts, the Dasa Mahavidya were created after a disagreement between Lord Shiva and Sati (a form of Shakti).

 Sati, the consort of Shiva was the daughter of Daksha Prajapati, a descendant of Brahma.
 Sati had married Shiva against the wishes of her father.
 The vain Daksha performed a great yagna (with the sole aim of insulting Shiva), to which he invited all of the gods and goddesses except his son-in-law, Lord Shiva.